-- In a medium bowl, sift the flour, cocoa, baking soda, and salt together, then set aside.
+- In a large bowl, sift together the flour, cocoa powder, baking soda, and salt.
+Set bowl aside.

-- Add the food coloring and beat until combined.
+Add the red food coloring (or the red velvet emulsion, if using) and beat until blended throughout.

-- Bake for 10-11 minutes.
+Bake cookies for 10-11 minutes.
 Cookies will be domed and may not have fully spread during baking - if so, use the bottom of a glass to lightly flatten the cookies.

 Let cookies rest on the baking sheet for 5-10 minutes, then transfer to a wire cooling rack to cool completely.
 Cookies can be stored in a sealed container on the counter for up to 4 days.